YiLu0259/Yi-Lu-academic/content/event/age-differences-in-social-discounting-and-charitable-giving-in-a-u-s-sample/index.md

 ---
-title: "[GSA 2023] Age differences in social discounting and charitable giving in a U.S. sample"
+title: "[GSA 2023] Age Differences in Social Discounting and Charitable Giving in a U.S. sample"
 abstract: Social discounting describes the tendency to show less generosity to the more socially distant recipient.
 With respect to age differences, prior